 Lantz Hartley

 Lantz joined Alaska Wildland Adventures in 2016 as a member of our Hospitality team.
-Since then, he has had several roles at AWA, from Assistant Hospitality Manager, Driver, Day Hiking Guide, and Multi-Day Trip Leader.
-Lantz now resides in Alaska year-round and is a member of our year-round team.
-He has about 2,500 miles of dog mushing experience in the lower 48 and subarctic of Alaska and has also worked for the United States Antarctic Program.
-Lantz enjoys all things backcountry, whether it be skijoring, mushing or backpacking and is a trained Wilderness First Responder.
+Since then, he has held several roles, including Hospitality Manager, Driver, and Multi-Day Trip Leader.
+Lantz now resides in Alaska full time and is a member of our year-round team as Hiring Manager.
+He has approximately 2,500 miles of dog mushing experience in the lower 48 and subarctic of Alaska, but has traded his dogsled for skis, spending his winters skijoring with his rescue Alaskan Husky, Puck.
+Other notable adventures include working for the United States Antarctic Program in McMurdo Station and various vintages at Oregon wineries.
+Lantz enjoys all things backcountry, whether it be skiing, mushing or backpacking and is a trained Wilderness First Responder.

 Chennery Fife

-Chennery grew up in Littleton, Colorado and that is where her love of the outdoors was first cultivated.
-She received her Master’s Degree in Environmental Studies from the University of Pennsylvania in Philadelphia.
+Chennery grew up in Littleton, CO, where her love of the outdoors was cultivated.
+She received her Master’s in Environmental Studies from the University of Pennsylvania in Philadelphia.
 Though city life was great, the mountains were calling.
-She moved to Alaska for the first time in 2013 to work in Juneau, guiding hiking and whale watching tours in the area.
-Through her experiences, Chennery has gained certification as an Alaska Tour Guide Naturalist Interpreter and Coastal Kayak Day Trip Leader.
+She moved to Alaska for the first time in 2013 to guide in Juneau.
+Since then, she has guided most summers in Alaska on hiking trails, kayaks, and whale watching boats.
+Through her Alaska experiences, Chennery has gained certification as an Alaska Tour Guide Naturalist Interpreter and Coastal Kayak Day Trip Leader.
+In the winters, Chennery has lived in and explored Antarctica, New Zealand, Colorado, South America and Alaska.
+She now has made Anchorage her full-time home and cannot wait to share her passion for this stunning place with our guests!

 Julie Hinkle